-- 9.19 A weather station considered representative of conditions experienced at the application site is that at Mullingar. - 9.20 The moderating influence of the Atlantic Ocean is felt throughout Ireland.
-The annual mean temperature for different areas in Ireland varies between mountainous regions, lowlands, and the coast.
-Mean daily maximum temperatures are typically between 7.4°C to 19.2°C and mean daily minimum temperatures are typically between 1.5°C to 11.1°C for the area surrounding Mullingar.
+- 9.19 The meteorological station at Mullingar which is located approximately 35 km to the west of the application site is considered representative of conditions experienced at the application site. - 9.20 The moderating influence of the Atlantic Ocean is felt throughout Ireland.
+The annual mean temperature for different areas in Ireland varies between mountainous regions, lowlands and the coast.
+Mean daily maximum temperatures are typically between 7.4 to 19.2°C and mean daily minimum temperatures are typically between 1.5 to 11.1°C for the area surrounding Mullingar (reference) to Table 9-2). - 9.21 The east of Ireland, which is sheltered from Atlantic frontal systems, is sunnier than the west.
+The sunniest months are May and June.
+The mean daily duration recording of sunshine for the area around Mullingar is 3.6 hours.
+December is the dullest month, with 1.6 hours of mean daily duration.
+May is the sunniest month, with 5.8 hours of mean daily duration, explained largely by its long days and finer weather.